metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Tue 19 Sep 2017 11:11:30 BST
 - revising 10/34 on paper.
 Quite a few typos, and need for reorganization.
 Also put notes of where to add extra text.
 - reached 11/31 on the paper.

+## Wed 20 Sep 2017 12:30:52 BST
+- doing next 10 pages of the paper.
+Still keeping an eye on the revisions. reached conclusion in edits (24/34 pages)